esamaric-srl/Microsoft-Courses/CWAWS101.md

 ## Course Curriculum

-The CWAWS101 course is meticulously structured to cover all essential aspects of Apache Web Server administration on Windows.
+The <a href="https://www.esamatic.it/corsi/apache-web-server-administration-for-windows">CWAWS101</a> course is meticulously structured to cover all essential aspects of Apache Web Server administration on Windows.
 Here's an overview of what participants can expect to learn:

 ### Day 1: Foundations and Basic Configuration